+5.1.
 Estimate of elasticities by income and age groups

 Table 2 presents the price elasticity of demand for cigarettes by income deciles.
-In panel A, the prevalence equation is estimated using a probit model.
-The prevalence and consumption regressions are presented in online supplemental tables A1 and A2.
+In Panel A the prevalence equation is estimated using a probit model.
+The prevalence and consumption regressions are presented in Tables A1 and A2 in the Appendix.
 The total demand price elasticity for cigarettes is higher (in absolute value) for the poorest deciles.
 While the elasticity for an individual in the highest income decile is -0.44, for an individual from the poorest decile is -0.85.
 The price elasticity for an individual with an average income is -0.65, within the range of price elasticity estimates available for LAC countries.
 Considering these results, a 10% increase in the price of cigarettes would decrease consumption by 8.5% (4.4%) for the poorest (richest) individuals.
-In line with Gonzalez-Rozada,17 our estimates suggest that the same increase reduces the number of smokers by 0.29%, on average.
-In panel B, the prevalence equation is estimated using a linear model of probability.
+In line with Gonzalez-Rozada17, our estimates suggest that the same increase reduces the number of smokers by 0.29%, on average.
+In Panel B the prevalence equation is estimated using a linear model of probability.
 Again, the total demand price elasticity for cigarettes is higher for the poorest deciles suggesting that results are robust to this alternative estimation.
 In this case, a 10% increase in the price of cigarettes would decrease consumption by 7.8% (4.6%) for the poorest (richest) individuals.
 Since poorer smokers are more sensitive to changes in price than richer ones, as the tobacco tax increases, the smoking prevalence and consumption gap between different income groups decrease.
 Thus, a tobacco tax increase could not be a regressive policy, as usually emerges when a uniform price elasticity is assumed.
 We will inquire about this in the next subsection.

 Table 3 presents the results on demand price elasticity by age group.
 A greater elasticity for cigarettes among young people can be appreciated.
-Specifically, the group of young people aged 15-25 years presents an elasticity of -0.77 while the group of elderly individuals (65 + years) presents an elasticity of -0.45.
+Specifically, the group of young people aged 15-25 presents an elasticity of -0.77 while the group of elderly individuals (65+) presents an elasticity of -0.45.
+The average elasticity of -0.65 is consistent with the results calculated by income levels.
+Considering these results, a 10% increase in the price of cigarettes would decrease consumption by 7.7% (4.5%) for young (old) individuals.
+To the best of our knowledge, this is novel evidence since Argentina does not currently have evidence in this regard.

-Table 2 Demand price elasticities of cigarettes in Argentina, by deciles of household per capita income: prevalence, consumption and total elasticitie S
+Table 2.
+Demand price elasticities of cigarettes in Argentina, by deciles of household per capita income.
+Prevalence, consumption, and total elasticities.